pennz/antlr_lifestyle/notes.md

 API , different parts of life.

+## API

-# Project todo
+# Project ToDo

 ## research paper
-how to enjoy life.
-So it can be better. (for the book in kindle Jin Jing 精进)
+How to enjoy life.
+So it can be better. (for the reference book in kindle Jin Jing 精进)

 ## data structure define
 Ans: just input as lines of text describing what we have done today, it will be put to structured relational database, output graph data(a presentation)

 - So language should be defined.
 - Use the extract tool, get the language we know.
 Then process all the information.
 - Maybe the social network.
 Fake news.
 Some model to show the platform how changing our lives.